 In the US alone, a large percentage of the household fires recorded per year is caused by the dryer vent.
 When lint accumulates in the dryer, it becomes a fire hazard because it is combustible.
 So is pet fur.
 Homeowners with pets must take extra effort to clean the inside of a dryer vent because, aside from fabric fiber, the buildup will also include fur.
 Lots of it.
 There is a huge possibility that the buildup will be double that of the dryer vent in a house with no pets.

 For a home without pets, the recommendation for a dryer vent cleaning schedule is yearly.
-However, for a home with dogs, cats, and other furry friends, twice annually would be more appropriate.
-If you have pets that are known to shed more or have longer fur, you might want to clean the vent more than two times a year.
+However, for a home with dogs, cats, and other furry friends, twice a year would be more appropriate.
+If you have pets that are known to shed more or have longer fur, you might want to clean the vent more than three to four times a year.
 If you are unsure, inspect the dryer vent regularly to see how quick a buildup develops.
 This way, you would be able to make a proper schedule.

 If you are to do the cleaning yourself, here are some tips to help you make sure you clean it the right way.

-For a more thorough cleaning, it is highly recommended to hire a dryer vent service that could check and clean the dryer vent for you.
+For more thorough cleaning, it is highly recommended to hire a dryer vent service that could check, clean the dryer vent for you and perform vent repair if needed.
 They have the proper tools and equipment to do so and they are licensed and highly trained.
 Hiring an expert to clean the dryer vent is totally crucial in maintaining the house, the people that live in it, and the pets that have become part of the family.